lbasora/FEAT/README.md

 # Fuel Estimation in Air Transportation (FEAT)
-This is a fork of the original repository containing Jupyter Notebooks and csv files that support the submitted paper *Fuel Estimation in Air Transportation: Modeling global fuel consumption for commercial aviation*.
+This fork is an implementation attempt (under development) of the FEAT method described in the paper *Fuel Estimation in Air Transportation: Modeling global fuel consumption for commercial aviation*.

+The Jupyter Notebooks and csv files of the original repository have been moved to the folder named *paper*.

-In addition, an implementation of the paper algorithms in Python based on the [OpenAP](https://github.com/junzis/openap) and [traffic](https://github.com/xoolive/traffic) libraries is under development.
+The paper algorithms are coded in Python and built on top of the [OpenAP](https://github.com/junzis/openap) and [traffic](https://github.com/xoolive/traffic) libraries.

 ## Using FEAT Python Library